sidebar hamburger menu

 To update the agent package to the latest version use:

-• For rpm-based distributives (CentOS, RedHat, etc):
+• For rpm-based distributions (CentOS, RedHat, etc):

 yum install -y kernelcare

-• For apt-based distributives (Debian, Ubuntu, etc):
+• For apt-based distributions (Debian, Ubuntu, etc):

 apt-get install kernelcare